 — Wolf Von Eckardt

-In 1995 the Andrich Fund was established by family and friends in memory of Mark Collin Andrich (1952-1995), an architectural historian and longtime DCPL volunteer.
-For more than ten years, Andrich volunteered his services to conduct historic site surveys and to research numerous buildings as part of DCPL’s ongoing documentation of Washington’s apartment buildings, banks and office buildings.
-Monies contributed to the fund continue to assist DCPL and other community groups in documenting historic buildings and places and achieving their designation as landmarks and historic districts.
+In 1995, the Andrich Fund was established by family and friends in memory of Mark Collin Andrich (1952-1995), an architectural historian and longtime DCPL volunteer.
+For more than ten-years, Andrich volunteered his services, conducting historic site surveys and researching numerous buildings as part of DCPL’s ongoing documentation of Washington’s apartment buildings, banks, and office buildings.
+Monies contributed to the fund continue to assist DCPL and other community groups in documenting buildings and neighborhoods, and achieving their designation as historic landmarks and historic districts.

-Beginning in the mid-1990s, DCPL faced several difficult challenges.
-The first was the 1995-96 proposed development of a sports arena on 7th Street NW.
-The project site was within the Downtown Historic District that DCPL had campaigned to establish in 1987.
+During the mid-1990s, DCPL faced several challenges.
+The first was the proposed development of an arena on 7th Street NW.
+The project site was within the Downtown Historic District that DCPL had campaigned to establish in 1987, and adjacent to Chinatown.
 Although DCPL and other organizations expended considerable time and effort in opposition to the arena and in favor of a 24-hour, mixed-use project for that site, the arena was ultimately built at Gallery Place, and today is known as Capital One Arena.
-Nevertheless, the efforts of DCPL and others in this case helped establish a sound protocol for the review of such projects in the future including a Memorandum of Agreement codifying a mitigation plan that included among other things, the re-opening of long closed sections of city streets that were part of the original L’Enfant plan for the city.
+Nevertheless, the efforts of DCPL and others in this case helped establish a sound protocol for the review of such projects in the future, including a Memorandum of Agreement that codified a mitigation plan that contained, among other things, the reopening of long-closed sections of city streets that were part of the original L’Enfant plan for the city.

-In 1998, the construction of a new convention center near Mount Vernon Square was proposed.
+In 1998, the construction of a new convention center north of Mount Vernon Square was proposed.
 DCPL was a key player in creating the Memorandum of Agreement that provided a $1,000,000 revolving fund for exterior improvements to historic buildings in the vicinity of the project, additional funds to clean and repair the Carnegie Library, and an eighteen-month moratorium on demolition or significant alteration of nearby buildings in order to allow for the submission of landmark nominations.